MagicStack/asyncpg/README.rst

 Installation
 ------------

-asyncpg is available on PyPI and has no dependencies.
+asyncpg-🚀 is available on PyPI and requires numpy 1.21+.
 Use pip to install::

-    $ pip install asyncpg
+    $ pip install asyncpg-rkt

 Basic Usage